 They did not explicitly support her claim that her detention was politically motivated, nor did they accept her allegations of physical maltreatment and medical neglect in prison.

-After her arrival at Lukyanivska prison, she suffered back problems.
+Initially she was sent to Lukyanivska prison, where she suffered back problems.
 Tymoshenko's daughter Eugenia said she feared for her mother's life.

 In late 2011 she was moved to a jail in the eastern city of Kharkiv.
 But her health problems continued and German doctors said she needed specialised medical care.

 In 2012 she complained that she had been punched by prison guards as she resisted attempts to move her to a local hospital for treatment.
 She staged a temporary hunger strike over her prison treatment.
-The Ukrainian authorities dispute her version of events.
+The authorities disputed her version of events.

-It is a bitter reversal for Tymoshenko since the Orange Revolution days, when she and her ally Viktor Yushchenko packed the streets of Ukraine in protest at a rigged election that went in favour of the pro-Russian Mr Yanukovych.
+She became prominent in 2004 during the Orange Revolution, when she and her ally Viktor Yushchenko packed the streets of Ukraine in protest at a rigged election that went in favour of the pro-Russian Mr Yanukovych.

 The Supreme Court ruled in their favour, and the Orange alliance took power on a firmly pro-Western, anti-Russian platform.

-But no sooner had they taken over, with Tymoshenko as prime minister and Mr Yushchenko as president, than their relationship turned bitter.
+No sooner had they taken over, with Tymoshenko as prime minister and Mr Yushchenko as president, than their relationship turned sour.

 He sacked her later that year as she feuded with his party colleagues.